fledge-iot/fledge/docs/securing_fledge.rst

 Securing Fledge
 *****************

 The default installation of Fledge in version 3.0 and after have authentication features enabled by default, using the username and password option.
+Two users are created, one with administrator privileges and another as an edit user.
 There are other security features that are not enabled by default that should be considered in order to enhance security and for compliance with any local security restrictions.

 .. note::

-   It is recommended that once installed the default password is changed at the earliest opportunity.
+   It is strongly recommended that once installation is complete the default passwords are changed at the earliest opportunity.

-Older installations have security disabled by default, whilst this is acceptable for demonstration purposes or in completely closed networks it is unwise to use Fledge unsecured in real world deployments.
-There are several features in Fledge that can be used to add security to Fledge.
-Version 3.0 of Fledge and onward can still be configured to be open by disabling the security features if desired, although this is not recommended.
+In installations of Fledge prior to version 3.0 authentication is disabled by default.
+Whilst this is acceptable for demonstration purposes or in completely closed networks it is unwise to use Fledge unsecured in real world deployments.
+Fledge offers several features that can enhance security.
+Versions of Fledge from 3.0 and onward can still be configured to be open by disabling the security features if desired, although this is not recommended.

-  - The REST API by default support unencrypted HTTP requests, it can be switched to require HTTPS to be used.
+  - The REST API by default supports unencrypted HTTP requests, it can be switched to require HTTPS to be used.

   - The REST API and the GUI can be protected by requiring authentication to prevent users being able to change the configuration of the Fledge system.
-This is now the default for new installation from Fledge 3.0 onward.
+This has now become the default in version 3.0 and later.

   - Authentication can be via username and password or by means of an authentication certificate.
-The default authentication in Fledge 3.0 and onward us to use username and password for authentication.
+The default authentication in Fledge 3.0 and onward is to use username and password for authentication.

     .. note::

-       When using username and password authentication it is recommended that you disable support for unencrypted HTTP requests.
+       When using username and password authentication it is recommended to disable support for unencrypted HTTP requests.

   - Fledge supports a number of different user types or roles, care should be taken to only give users access they require and in particular the administration user rights should be reserved.